steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Site_Navigation">^</a>
 ## <span id="What_information_is_shown_in_my_wallet">What information is shown in my wallet?</span>

 Your wallet shows how many STEEM and Steem Dollar tokens you have in your account.
-It shows how much STEEM Power it has, and how much SP is delegated.
+It shows how much Steem Power it has, and how much SP is delegated.
 It also shows how many of your STEEM and Steem Dollar tokens are being held in the savings account, which is a balance that is subject to 3 day withdraw waiting period.
 The wallet page shows any the progress of any Steem Dollar to STEEM conversions as well as the status of a power down.
-It also shows an estimated value of all the tokens in your account, based on the recent market prices of STEEM and SBD.
+It also shows an estimated value of all the tokens in your account, based on the recent market price of STEEM.

 <a href="#Table_of_Contents_Site_Navigation">^</a>
 ## <span id="How_do_I_transfer_my_STEEM_or_Steem_Dollars_into_savings">How do I transfer my STEEM or Steem Dollars into savings?</span>